DileepKumarIrri/Port-Folio/_posts/2024-10-29-Ml Overview.md

 ---

-### 3. Model Development
+###  Model Development

 This stage involves selecting and training models based on the data and the desired outcome.

 #### Types of Models
 - **Supervised Learning**: Uses labeled data for tasks like classification and regression.
 Common algorithms include Decision Trees, SVM, and Ensemble methods.
-- **Artificial Neural Networks (ANN)**: Multi-layered networks suitable for complex patterns, image classification, and more.
+- **ReinForce Learning**: Multi-layered networks suitable for complex patterns, image classification, and more.
-- **Unsupervised Learning**: Works with unlabeled data for tasks like clustering and anomaly detection.
+- **Unsupervised Learning**: Works with unlabeled data for tasks like clustering,Dimensionality Reduction,Association Rule Mining,Anamoly Detection
 - **Time Series Analysis**: Used for sequential data with time dependencies, relying on ML or DL models to capture trends and anomalies.

 ---